 You Can’t Teach An Old Dog New Tricks (said the cat)

 This is something I know about through personal experience.
 The last two decades have required constant change.
 20 years ago as a professional musician, I would go into the studio, produce an album and then go on tour and generate revenue through selling CDs and tickets.
-Suddenly downloading music for free was possible and professional quality recording software was available with every new computer.
-This created a massive shift in how people perceived the value of live music.
+Suddenly everyone was downloading music for free and professional quality recording software was available with every new computer.
+This created a massive shift in how people perceived the value of music.

 Change pulled the rug out from under me with one hand

 and opened a door for me with the other